 More Space and Comfort Than Other Types of Boats

 There’s no way around it, houseboats are some of the most comfortable boats to live on.
 Most boats from the top houseboat manufacturers offer enough space to have real furniture and appliances (not marine-brand versions).
 There are also spaces that feel much more like a normal house—a bathroom with a tub and shower, a living room with a real couch, and a patio with a real grill.
 Even a small houseboat will have the same space as a small apartment.
-If you choose to build a houseboat, you can customize it anyway you want.
+If you choose to learn building a houseboat, you can customize it anyway you want.